FAQ for the fall 2020 and winter 2021 terms

-Textbooks will be available to order online through the UCalgary Bookstore, with free shipping within Canada on orders over $75.00 before taxes.
+Textbooks are available to order online through the UCalgary Bookstore, with free shipping within Canada on orders over $150 before taxes.
 Digital options may be available for some courses.
-The rental and book loan programs will also be available.
-You can find out more at Bookstore’s COVID-19 Service Update.
+The rental and book loan programs are also available.

-Will I be able to access computer labs or library facilities in the fall term?
+Can I access computer labs or library facilities?

-Will the Fitness Centre and other Active Living facilities be open this fall?
+Are the Fitness Centre and other Active Living facilities open?

 Can I get a UPass for the fall term?

-Will residence be open for the fall 2020 term?
+Is residence open for the fall 2020 term?

 Yes.
 Visit the Residence Services Fall 2020 FAQ.

-If students study from home in the fall term, can they move into residence in the winter term?
+If students are studying from home in the fall term, can they move into residence in the winter term?